Greek leftists put on brave face as poll shows conservatives pulling ahead

 Polls now show most Greeks disapproved of how Tsipras, 41, managed the negotiations with creditors and of the final outcome - a bailout considered tougher than the previous two that has included a new round of punitive taxes and spending cuts.

-Meimarakis has benefited from keeping a low profile and is seen as a safer option among many Greeks disillusioned with their political choices, pollsters say.
+Meimarakis, on the other hand, has benefitted from keeping a low profile and is seen as a safer option among many Greeks disillusioned with their political choices, pollsters say.

 "When it comes to undecided voters and they are asked who can solve most of Greece's problems, Meimarakis is favoured," said one pollster, who declined to be named because the findings had not been published yet.